-Initial velocity of the second object which is moving in the opposite direction (u2) = -2.5 m/s
+The velocity of the second object which is moving in the opposite direction, v2 = -2.5 m/s

-Total momentum before the collision = m1u1 + m2u2
+Total momentum before collision = Total momentum after collision

 12. According to the third law of motion when we push on an object, the object pushes back on us with an equal and opposite force.
 If the object is a massive truck parked along the roadside, it will probably not move.
 A student justifies this by answering that the two opposite and equal forces cancel each other.
 Comment on this logic and explain why the truck does not move.